 There is no minimum GPA or standardized test score required for admission.
 Applicants to Syracuse University present a variety of academic and extracurricular credentials.
 The Admissions Committee will review your application individually, taking into account your academic credentials, as well as your unique personal qualities.
-For students entering the University in the fall semester of 2015, the average GPA was 3.63, average SAT was 1190 (M/CR), and ACT average composite was 27.
+For students entering the University in the fall semester of 2020, the average GPA was 3.67

 Is an interview required?

 No, interviews are not required of applicants.
 However, this face-to-face meeting with an admissions representative is an ideal way to further personalize your application.
-Interested students may request a personal interview on campus during the summer or fall, or in selected cities across the country in the fall.
+Interested students may request a personal interview during the summer or fall.
+Interviews will be offered virtually only for fall 2021.

 Can I receive a second bachelor's degree?

 Yes, students can pursue a second bachelor’s degree in a program of study unlike the previous degree received.
-Students interested in earning a second bachelor’s degree should contact the Office of Admissions at firstname.lastname@example.org.
+Students interested in earning a second bachelor’s degree should review the Financial Aid policy and information in the course catalog, and then contact the Office of Admissions at firstname.lastname@example.org.

 Do you have part-time or online study?

-Yes, Syracuse’s University College (UC) offers part-time students opportunities to earn undergraduate and graduate degrees.
+Yes, Syracuse’s College of Professional Studies offers part-time students opportunities to earn undergraduate and graduate degrees.
 Learn more about about part-time study.

 Does Syracuse offer summer programs for high school students?